We enjoy music lessons every week with our professional music teacher, Mr Clarke

-Each week, children learn about a famous classical composer.
+Each week, during the Autumn Term, children learn about a famous classical composer.

 Each morning, as part of our wellbeing sessions, children participate in a 'listening party' to listen to, reflect on and respond to the music of these famous composers.